-The included trials did not report on potential adverse consequences of the screening tests, diagnostic procedures, or rates of treatments and associated harms.
-Screening test positivity, false-positive rates for CIN2+ detection, and colposcopy referrals tended to be higher in the intervention arms of the trials, particularly at Round 1 screening.
-False positive rates were twice as high in the intervention arm of one completed primary hrHPV trial and less discrepant in the other completed trial.
-In hrHPV cotesting trials, test positivity in the intervention arm ranged from 7 to 22 percent of screened women, and was approximately 2- to 3-fold higher than in the control group.
-False positive rates were also consistently higher in the intervention group at Round 1 for three cotesting trials reporting on this outcome, ranging from 6 to 20 percent, and nearly 2- to 3-fold higher than control group rates.
-Two cotesting trials reported test performance data from Round 2 screening; the false positive rate was similar between arms in one trial, but two times higher in the intervention arm in another.
-Three hrHPV primary screening trials and two cotesting trials reported referrals to colposcopy.
-One primary screening trial had more referrals among women in the intervention group versus control group at Round 1 of screening (8% vs 3%).
-Two other trials of primary hrHPV screening had similar rates of referral to colposcopy at Round 1 in both trial arms (3% and 1%).
-Two hrHPV cotesting trials reported more referrals to colposcopy in the intervention group compared to the control group (11% vs 3% and 7% vs 5%).
-Round 2 colposcopy referral rates, reported only in one cotesting trial, were similar between treatment groups (IG 3% vs. CG: 2%).
-Biopsy rates were reported in the IPD meta-analysis; the pooled estimate had very high heterogeneity largely explained by the two-fold difference in biopsy rates between intervention and control arms in the two NTCC trials that referred all hrHPV+ women to colposcopy.
+The included trials did not report on potential adverse consequences of the screening tests, diagnostic procedures, or treatments and associated harms.
+Screening test positivity, false-positive rates (FPRs) for CIN2+ detection, and colposcopy referrals tended to be higher in the intervention groups of the trials, particularly at Round 1 screening.

+FPRs were higher in the intervention arm of one completed primary hrHPV trial and less discrepant in the other trial reporting test performance.
+In hrHPV cotesting trials, test positivity in the intervention group ranged from 7 to 22 percent of screened women, and was approximately 2- to 3-fold higher than in the control group arm.
+FPRs were also consistently higher in the intervention group at Round 1 for the three cotesting trials reporting on this outcome, ranging from 6 to 20 percent, and nearly 2- to 3-fold higher than control group rates.
+Two cotesting trials reported test performance data from Round 2 screening; the FPR was similar between arms in one trial, but 2 times higher in the intervention arm in another.

+Four hrHPV primary screening trials and two cotesting trials reported referrals to colposcopy.
+Rates of referral to colposcopy in the control groups ranged from 1 to 3 percent.
+Two primary hrHPV testing trials had more referrals among women in the intervention arms versus control group at Round 1 of screening (8% and 6% vs. 3%).
+Two other trials of primary hrHPV testing had similar rates of referral in both trial arms.
+Two hrHPV cotesting trials reported more referrals to colposcopy in the intervention group compared to the control group (11% vs. 3% and 7% vs. 5%).
+Round 2 colposcopy referral rates, reported only in one cotesting trial, were similar between treatment groups (IG, 3% vs. CG, 2%).
+Biopsy rates were reported in the IPD metaanalysis; the pooled estimate had very high heterogeneity, largely explained by the 2-fold difference in biopsy rates between intervention and control arms in the two trials that referred all hrHPV+ women to colposcopy.
 Biopsy rates were similar between arms for the other trials.
-Data were too sparse to draw conclusions regarding the risk of missed cases of cervical cancer (false negatives) for different screening strategies, given very few cases of ICC.
-Limited evidence on psychological harms from one cross-sectional study (n=428) and a substudy of a cotesting trial (n = 2,508) suggested that women receiving hrHPV positive test results experienced increased anxiety and distress, and reduced satisfaction with sexual partnerships.
+Data were too sparse to draw conclusions regarding the risk of missed cases of cervical cancer (false negatives) for different screening strategies, given very few cases of ICC detected.
+Limited evidence on psychological harms from one cross-sectional study (n=428) and a substudy of one cotesting trial (n=2,508) suggested that women receiving hrHPV positive test results experienced increased anxiety and distress, and reduced satisfaction with sexual partnerships.